 McQuaid Jesuit seeks to education the whole person – mind, body, and soul – and inspire young men to realize their God-given gifts through the pursuit of excellence in all things, service to others, and a life-long commitment to justice.
 As such, we strive for excellence in service to the community at large and to challenge our students to get outside their comfort zone.
 Christian service involves work done for the good of others without monetary compensation.
 Christian service is also done when students work without reward or an achievement of rank or status in an organization.
 Such work can be completed for a variety of organizations or individuals in need but should have a focus on serving those “on the margins of society,” underserved populations, or with a recognized 501(c)(3) non-profit organization.
 Except in extraordinary circumstances, service hours cannot be completed for family members.
 Service for McQuaid Jesuit’s program cannot also be counted for some other requirement such as: Confirmation projects, Eagle Scout projects, Counselor In Training programs, etc. Questions regarding service hours and what qualifies for service should be directed to the Director of Service and Justice.

-Seniors must participate in the Capstone Project.
-Students will choose an approved not-for-profit agency where they will volunteer a minimum of twenty-five (25) hours of service.
-The Capstone Project is intended to be the culmination of a student’s service learning during his high school career.
-The Director of Christian Service must approve all Capstone Projects.
-A full description of this program can be found on the Capstone section of the website (see below).
+All Seniors must complete a Capstone Service Project.
+The Capstone Project is a 25-hour, standalone project intended to be the culmination of a student’s service learning during his high school career.
+The Director of Service and Justice must approve all Capstone Projects and any hours volunteered towards a project that has not been approved cannot be counted.
+A full description of the guidelines and some project suggestions can be found on the Capstone Service Project webpage.

 There are numerous local nonprofit and charitable organizations that McQuaid has relationships with that have consistent volunteer needs.
 Some of these organizations are listed below with contact information for volunteering and the themes they will fulfill: